LucasdeRijke/PHPoAuthLibMagento/README.md

 Forked library that works as a replacement for https://github.com/daviddesberg/PHPoAuthLib.
-Just follow the magento oauth devdoc for the extra files needed.
+Just follow the magento oauth devdoc for the extra files needed https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth/.